cs107-sweet-16/cs107-FinalProject/documentation.md

 We will used a library called `twine` to help us package and distribute our package over PyPI.
-We will follow this helpful tutorial https://packaging.python.org/tutorials/packaging-projects/, provides a detailed guide on how to setup the software structure.
+We will follow this helpful tutorial https://packaging.python.org/tutorials/packaging-projects/, provides a detailed guide on how to setup the structure.
 Using a framework may be helpful, but in an effort to reduce software overhead and maximize learning for each step, we will elect to forgo a framework.
 Users may install autodiff (?? is this the name) through the following command line: